EXPENSIVE BASEBALL CARDS LIST

 1909-11 T206 Eddie Plank – As one of the premier pitchers of the Deadball Era, Plank’s tobacco card is highly sought after by Athletics and pre-war collectors alike.
 Fewer than 10 are known in all grades.
 In 2013, a PSA 8 sold at auction for $585,969, among the highest prices ever for a non-Wagner T206.
 Condition is critical, as are the associations with Plank’s Hall of Fame career and the iconic T206 set.

-Read also: REPRINT BASEBALL CARDS WORTH ANYTHING
+Read also: TOP 25 BASEBALL CARDS OF ALL TIME

 1909-11 T206 Sherry Magee – The Philadelphia Phillies star outfielder is one of the most prominent non-hurlers featured on the T206 checklist.
 Fewer than 10 are known, with a high-grade example changing hands for $555,555 in 2013.
 Like Plank, scarcity and the allure of the T206s make Magee’s card a true prize for pre-1910s collectors.